Last Update: February 2022

 Get off the main roads and instead, drive small rural paths if you want, it’s up to you!;

-Stop at roadside stalls, either for food if you are hungry or just for looking around, it’s your choice!;
+Stop at roadside stalls, either for food when you are hungry or maybe just for looking around if you feel like it, it’s your choice!;

 No worries about sanitary stops;